 ART is recommended for experienced riders ready to take their skills to the next level, but does not meet state mandatory training requirements for riders to earn a motorcycle license.

 Read more about ART (instructor blog)

-ART is offered at two locations: Canby and Medford.
-To view course dates, times and to register, click a location on the map below.
+ART is currently offered only in Canby.
+To view course dates, times and to register, click here.

 Registration is completed on a secure website.
 Payment is required when you register.
 Visa, MasterCard, Discover and personal checks are accepted.
 If you pay by check, your seat will not be reserved until payment is received.

 When you register, you will be sent an e-mail confirmation from "email@example.com."
 If you do not receive a confirmation, check your junk e-mail folder.

 Wet weather/cancellation policy: ART courses may be cancelled or postponed due to rain.
 Instructors will make the decision based on existing conditions at the track.
 Regardless of the weather at home, plan to attend your ART rain or shine.
 Only those riders present will be given the opportunity to reschedule if the course is cancelled or postponed.

 Participants must be 16 or older and possess a valid driver license and motorcycle endorsement.
 Completion cards are awarded to graduates of ART.
 To receive a completion card, you must participate in all classroom and on-cycle riding sessions.
 For additional information, see Eligibility Requirements and What to Bring.

 Most participants complete the course successfully.
 However, there is no guarantee of course completion or graduation.
 Students who fail to demonstrate a minimum level of safety will be dismissed without refund.

 Remember: You are paying for a reserved seat in a course.
 Registrations are limited.
 If you need to reschedule your course or cancel, you must do so at least three days before the course begins to be eligible for a refund.
 Students who arrive late or leave early lose their reservation and payment.